-This study will take place in the cities of Sarnia and Sudbury.
+This study took place in the cities of Sarnia and Sudbury.
 They are industrialized smaller cities in Ontario with higher rates of some occupational diseases (such as mesothelioma, lung and nasal cancers during certain times) compared to other Ontario cities (see figure of incidence rates of some cancers).
 Over time, there has been heightened media attention and community pressure on workplaces to reduce workers’ exposures in both cities, specifically in the petrochemical industry in Sarnia and the mining industry in Sudbury.
 Through interviews and focus groups we will explore the changes related to occupational and environmental health and safety that have taken place in workplaces over the past decade, the major pressures that have led to these changes, the social and economic consequences, and the potential for future change and improvement (see figure of the conceptual framework for the study).

 Part I: Sarnia